AliChoukatli/CyberShield-Enterprise/06_Threat_Detection_&_Simulation/Documentation/01_Microsoft_Sentinel_Setup.md

 # 📊 Microsoft Sentinel – Setup & Architecture

-## 🎯 Objective:
+## 🎯 Objective

+Deploy Microsoft Sentinel in your Azure environment to enable centralized log analytics, real-time security monitoring, and threat detection across cloud and on-premises resources.

+---

+## 📝 Introduction

-Deploy Microsoft Sentinel in your Azure tenant to enable cloud-native SIEM and real-time threat detection.
+This section guides you through deploying Microsoft Sentinel within your Azure tenant to enable a cloud-native Security Information and Event Management (SIEM) solution with real-time threat detection capabilities.

+You will learn how to set up the necessary infrastructure, activate Sentinel, configure essential data connectors, and manage costs for an effective security monitoring environment.

+---

 ## 📘 Table of Contents